-The Best Restaurants Around Buttes Chaumont
+The Best Restaurants in Buttes Chaumont

-The Best Shops by Buttes Chaumont
+The Best Shops in Buttes Chaumont

 Don’t have a friend in Paris to point you to all the best places?
 You do as a part of our Urbansider Club!
 Join for free for access to personalized recommendations, downloadable guides, and a monthly newsletter with the latest from Paris as well as our new top addresses and experiences.
 You’ll also be invited to our exclusive Urbansider events in Paris.

 Self-Guided Walking Tour